-Tuscany’s traditional cuisine is prepared with seasonal produce of the region: olive oil, vegetables, cold cuts, cheese and pasta are some of the fundamental ingredients.
+Tuscany’s traditional cuisine is prepared with seasonal, regional produce: olive oil, vegetables, cold cuts, cheese and pasta are some of the fundamental ingredients.
 The flavours are very natural and the food normally never comes accompanied by any type of sauce or heavy garnishes.

 Some of the traditional dishes are: bistecca alla fiorentina (a T-bone steak grilled rare), trippa alla fiorentina (tripe with tomato sauce and vegetables), cinghiale in umido (wild boar with tomato), pollo al mattone (grilled chicken with a brick on top to flatten it).
 The best way to accompany these dishes is with a good bottle of Chianti, Tuscany’s traditional wine.

-After dessert, why not have a hot cappuccino accompanied by a limoncello, a classic Italian liqueur which is common to sip slowly.
+After dessert, why not have a hot cappuccino accompanied by a limoncello, a classic Italian liqueur which should be sipped slowly.

 If you would like to try some of the traditional desserts from Tuscany, we recommend the cantucci or biscotti di prato (crunchy almond biscuits).
 It is also a custom to dip the biscuits in sweet wine.

 Ice cream in Florence

 Italian ice cream (gelato) is world famous, whether it be in Venice or in Florence and is a definite must when visiting this fascinating country.
 No matter the season, Italians eat ice cream all year round.